mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/assets-white-label.md

 Copy the full `release` directory under `assets/override/release` and then replace each image with the same name.
 Make sure you replace all the icon images for the platform you are building for the app - the same applies to the splash screen.

 The splash screen's background color is white by default and the image is centered.
 If you need to change the color or the layout to improve the experience of your new splash screen make sure that you also override the file `launch_screen.xml` for Android and `LaunchScreen.xib` for iOS.
 Both can be found under`assets/base/release/splash\_screen/\<platform\>`.

+In order to use the new assets, you need to change up the [Environment Variables](contribute/mobile/build-your-own/environment-vars/)  REPLACE_ASSETS to True (default is false).

 **Make sure the images have the same height, width and DPI as the images that you are overriding.**